Radiga0987/Simulation-of-a-Tubelight/README.md

 number of turns(timesteps) starting with no electrons initially.
-The electrons can ionize atoms if they have a velocity greater more than some given threshold velocity, leading to an emission of a photon,but this a probabilistic process.We plot various aspects of this simulated tubelight like electron densities and inten- sities.
+The electrons can ionize atoms if they have a velocity greater more than some given threshold velocity, leading to an emission of a photon,but this a probabilistic process.We plot various aspects of this simulated tubelight like electron densities and intensities.